Corporate wellness retreat gifts arranged to showcase high-impact wellness products

 What if team members are reluctant to participate in connection games?

-Participation should always be voluntary.
-Low engagement usually means the game type is too high-stakes or the timing is poor.
-Switch to a lower-stakes game like "This or That Blitz" or adjust the scheduled time.
+Participation should always be optional.
+When engagement is low, it often means the game feels too intense or the timing isn't right.
+Try switching to a lighter game like "This or That Blitz" or reschedule to a better time.

 Do these asynchronous games really build meaningful relationships?